 According to the U.S. Bureau of Labor Statistics (BLS) and the CompTIA salary calculator, the median annual wage for systems engineers is $90,920.

 Systems Engineer Job Outlook

-From 2016 to 2026, the BLS projects an increase of 5 to 9 percent for systems engineers, which is average as compared to all occupations, with 22,300 net new jobs expected during that 10-year period.
+From 2016 to 2026, the BLS projects an increase of 5-9% for systems engineers, which is average as compared to all occupations, with 22,300 net new jobs expected during that 10-year period.

 Job Titles Related to Systems Engineer